Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 Here, $\mathcal{F}(s)$ denotes the set of all feasible actions applicable to the current state $s$ of the ZX-diagram.

-Each node $j$ in the policy network is described by a 7-dimensional feature vector $x^{init}_j$ with the following attributes: the sine and cosine values of the spider’s phase, a binary indicator signifying the spider’s connection to an input or output, and binary flags that identify whether the spider functions as a local complementation node, a pivoting node, a stop node, or an identity node.
+Initially, each node $j$ in the policy network is described by a 16-dimensional feature vector $x^{init}_j$ with the following attributes: eight binary flags indicating the phase of the node if any (0, $\pi/4$, $\pi/2$, $3\pi/4$, $\pi$, $5\pi/4$, $3\pi/2$ or $7\pi/4$), three binary flags indicating whether the node represents an input, an output or a phase gadget, and 5 binary flags that identify whether the spider functions as a local complementation node, a pivoting node, a STOP node, an identity node or a gadget fusion node.
 These features collectively provide a comprehensive representation of the node’s state within the network.
-For the critic network, only the first 3 features are included, as no action nodes are required.
-Additionally, each edge in the actor network is assigned a three-dimensional \textit{one-hot} vector that serves to distinguish the type of connection it represents.
-This vector has three possible states, each corresponding to a specific type of edge in the network: the first state indicates that the edge is a direct representation of a wire in the ZX-diagram.
-The second state signifies that the edge connects an action node to a node that mimics a spider in the diagram.
-The third state denotes that the edge is a connection between two action nodes.
+For the critic network, the dimension of the feature vector is reduced to 11, as no action nodes are required.
+Additionally, each edge in the actor network is assigned a 6-dimensional \textit{one-hot} vector that serves to distinguish the type of connection it represents, i.e., a wire in the ZX-diagram or a connection between a node in the diagram and an action node of each given type.
 The term one-hot refers to a vector where only one element is “hot” (set to 1) while all other elements are “cold” (set to 0).
 Additionally, we also include self loops to each node as per the original formulation of the GATv2 layers \cite{brody2022attentive}.